 We use the DocBook XML standardized format, which allows for ease of translation using our custom tools.
 The markup is extremely self-descriptive, and many people find it easier than HTML to learn.
 However, if you are not familiar with it, please read up about it below.
 To produce quality documentation, please have a look at these guides:

-Now you have a recent version of KDE running, you can get you first contribution committed today!
-Here are some tasks for the beginner:
+Now that you have a recent version of KDE running, you can get your first contribution committed today!
+Here are some tasks for beginners:

-Getting started in a big project can be hard.
+Getting started with a big project can be hard.
 Here are some people that are willing to help you one-on-one:

 - Burkhard Lück (lueck at hube-lueck dot de) : documentation